Samyak2/website/content/post/07_audio.md

 ## Frequencies

 Both the waves and the vibrations happen very quickly.
-Humans can generally {{% sidenote "hear frequencies in the range 20Hz to 20,000Hz." %}} Those numbers are an ideal range.
+Humans can generally {{% sidenote "hear frequencies in the range of 20Hz to 20,000Hz." %}} Those numbers are an ideal range.
 As we age, that range reduces a lot.
 If you're above 50, that range goes up to only 8000 or 12000Hz. [^3] {{%/ sidenote %}} 1 Hertz (written as 1Hz) is one back and forth movement in one second.
 Imagine something vibrating 20,000 times a second!

-Music (western) generally ranges from 30Hz to around 4200Hz.
+The frequency of (western) music generally ranges from 30Hz to around 4200Hz.

-Low frequency sounds deep and thick.
-This is called low pitch.
-High frequency sounds thin and sharp.
-This is high pitch.
+Low-frequency sounds are deep and thick, which is referred to as low pitch.
+High-frequency sounds are thin and sharp, which is known as high pitch.

 {{< sidenote "Here are two example sounds from a piano." >}}
 However note (hehe) that a note on an instrument doesn't just consist of a single frequency.